Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

  In this phase further I had designed algorithms for various technical sub problem.

 Reservation:
         Step 1:   a person comes to reserve a ticket.
-        Step 2:  then he gives his full details
         Step 3:   in customer form those details were written.
-        Step 4:  then computer check the date what date the person reserved Step 5:  then system justify the specific flight id Step 6: if customer want domestic or international flight then system check availability of flight.
-        Step 7:  if seat is empty then system reserved the seat.
+        Step 4:   then computer check the date what date the person reserved Step 5:   then system justify the specific flight id Step 7:    if seat is empty then system reserved the seat.
         Step 8:   then ticket is generated.
         Step 9:   the ticket is confirmed.
         Step 10:   if the condition is not applied then it check next seat Step 11:   and justified it.
         Step 12:   if it is not also empty then it checks next by next.
-        Step 13:  if there  is  no  seat  then  system take  ticket  which  is  not  confirmed Step 14:  then it give waiting list.
+        Step 14:   then it give waiting list.
         Step 15:   end.

 Cancellation :